Psoriasis: Causes, Symptoms & Natural Support Strategies

 Symptoms of Plaque Psoriasis Include:

-People with psoriasis may not experience all these symptoms or all at ones.
-Considering that psoriasis may go through cycles of flares and remission, there may be times that all symptoms clear up and other times when symptoms are severe (1, 2, 3).
+People with psoriasis may not experience all these symptoms or all at once.
+Considering that psoriasis may go through cycles of flares and remission, there may be times when all symptoms clear up and other times when symptoms are severe (1, 2, 3).

 Gut-Skin Connection